opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/model/plan/paging/cursor/readme.md

 - In this case the `<< Previous page` is the same as in [sort-by-arrival](#sort-by-arrival) and not shown.
 - For the `Next page >>` we must adjust the `edt'`.
 - In rare cases we get duplicate itineraries.
-This happens if the `removed itinerary` depart before, but arrive after the `duplicate`.
+This happens if the `removed itinerary` departs before, but arrives after the `duplicate`.

 ### sort-by-arrival, crop-search-window & original-prev-page